CPRD has generated a number of synthetic datasets that can be used for training purposes or to improve algorithms or machine learning workflows.

 For access to these datasets please submit the CPRD Synthetic data access request form to firstname.lastname@example.org including ‘Synthetic data access request’ in the email subject header.
 Applicants from organisations that are not existing CPRD clients will also need to submit a new client request form.

-Existing multi-study licence (MSL) clients will not need a separate DSA to access the CPRD Aurum sample dataset as this will be added to their MSL agreement.
-MSL clients do not need to submit a synthetic data access request form and can apply to access to the CPRD Aurum sample dataset at no additional cost by emailing email@example.com.
+Existing multi-study licence (MSL) clients will not need a separate DSA to access the sample datasets as this can be added to their MSL agreement upon request.
+MSL clients do not need to submit a synthetic data access request form and can apply to access to the sample datasets at no additional cost by emailing email@example.com.

 High-fidelity synthetic datasets